lsst/dp1_lsst_io/docs/overview/citedp1.rst

 `References for LSSTComCam <https://lsstcomcam.lsst.io/>`_.

-References for individual dataset types: every type of image and catalog should be referenced by its DOI, as listed in their :ref:`Data products` pages.
+References for individual dataset types: every type of image and catalog should be referenced by its DOI, as listed in their :ref:`products` pages.